I am not sure which medical plan to choose. Will you please tell me?

 For annual eligibility, a Team Member must earn 1,560 hours of service (an average of 30 hours per week) over a particular period of time.
 Generally, the period of time checked for annual eligibility will be 52 weeks beginning and ending in early October.

-When can I enroll next, if I am not eligible for this open enrollment period?
+When can I enroll next, if I am not currently eligible?

 If you have passed your initial measurement period, you will be measured for the next open enrollment cycle.